datacoves/docs/docs/reference/security/README.md

 # Datacoves Security

-Security and Privacy are fundamental pilars in Datacoves.
+Security and Privacy are fundamental pillars in Datacoves.

-We are committed to keeping your data safe by following industry-leading standards for securing physical deployments, setting access policies, manage our network, and set policies across our organization.
+We are committed to keeping your data safe by following industry-leading standards for securing physical deployments, setting access policies, managing our network, and setting policies across our organization.

 ## Authentication

-Datacoves allows you to log in to the platform using your Google account.
+Datacoves allows users to log in to the platform via Single Sign On(SSO) using your organization's Google account.

 ## Access Control